A generic framework of adiabatic approximation for evolutions with focusing nonlinearity

+In the first case, $J$ is the negative of the identical map.
+In the second case, $J$ is a symplectic operator.
+This symplectic condition holds, for example, if $J$ can be represented by the standard symplectic matrix

+These two cases respectively turn \eqref{1} into either a first-order energy dissipative dynamics or a Hamiltonian system.

+We assume the following global well-posedness result for \eqref{1}: \begin{quote} For every $u_0\in U$, there exists a path $u\in C^1(\Rb_{\ge0},U)$ s.th. $u\vert_{t=0}=u_0$ and $\di_tu_t=JE'(u_t)$ for $t>0$. \end{quote} In this case we say $u_t$ is the flow generated by $u_0$ under \eqref{1}.
+Then we consider the following problem: \begin{quote} Suppose a configuration $u_0\in X$ can be parametrized up to a small error by a point $\sigma_0$ in a manifold $\Sigma$.
+Let $u_t,\,t\ge0$ be the flow generated by $u_0$ under \eqref{1}.
+Can one reduce the full flow $u_t\in U$ to an approximate flow $\s_t\in\Sigma$ generated by $\s_0$ under some suitable effective dynamics? \end{quote}

-Here are some examples when this problem arises: \begin{enumerate} \item Let $H$ be a suitable space of functions from $\Omega\to \R^m$, where $\Omega\subset \R^d$ is a domain.
-Suppose $u_0$ is \textit{localized} in the sense that outside a neighbourhood of some lower dimensional concentration set $\sigma_0\subset\Omega$, all derivatives of $u_0$ vanish rapidly.
-Then one is interested in whether the evolution $u_t$ remains localized near some concentration set $\sigma_t$, and if so, what kind of geometric flow governs the motion of $\gamma_t$.
+Here are some examples when this problem arises: \begin{enumerate} \item Let $n,\,k\ge1$.
+Let $X$ be a suitable space of functions from $\Omega\to \Rb^{k}$, where $\Omega\subset \Rb^{n+k}$ is a domain.
+Suppose the initial configuration $u_0$ is \textit{localized} in the sense that outside a neighbourhood of some $k$-dimensional concentration set $\s_0\subset\Omega$, all derivatives of $u_0$ vanish rapidly.
+Then one is interested in whether the evolution $u_t$ remains localized near some concentration set $\s_t$ for $t>0$, and if so, what kind of geometric flow governs the motion of $\s_t$.